TadiT7/treble_experimentations_wiki/Cubot-Quest.md

 # Cubot QUEST

 ## GSI AOSP 9
-GSI AOSP 9 Rom works very well and smooth (all version)
+GSI AOSP 9 Rom works very well and smooth (all version).
+The onli issue is Mobile Internet.
+It works for 1 hoour than it stops.
+Rebooting will restart Mobile Internet for other hour.

 Issues in TWRP, touchscreen doesn't work at all